Niharika-Paul/studyNsync/README.md

 - [Contributing](#contributing)
 - [Contributors](#contributors)
 - [Roadmap / Next steps](#roadmap--next-steps)

-## Demo
-(Insert link to a living demo or screenshots here — you can add images to the repo and reference them.)

 ## Features
 - Find teammates by skill, interests, availability, and project type